denns2002/denns2002/README.md

   ![](https://www.codewars.com/users/denns2002/badges/small)

-- 🔭 I’m currently working on 1
-- 🌱 I’m currently learning everything I need for this or that project, a programmer is an eternal student!
+🌱 I’m currently learning everything I need for this or that project, a programmer is an eternal student!

 <h3 align="left">Connect with me:</h3>